Country situation - challenges

-Significant underuse of TAVI procedures when compared to other European countries and a very clear and determined cardiology leadership in Portugal that can address the conduct of the Initiative were one of the reasons for Portugal to be selected as a third pilot country to join the Initiative.
-The perspectives to improve valvular heart disease treatment, to promote the use of the technology in Portugal and to increase the number of TAVI and mitral procedures thanks to the efforts of the Initiative seems promising and the perspectives to duplicate the success of the other participant countries realistic.
+Significant underuse of TAVI procedures when compared to other European countries and a very clear and determined cardiology leadership in Portugal that can address the conduct of the Initiative was one of the reasons for Portugal to be selected as a third pilot country to join the Initiative.
+The perspectives to improve valvular heart disease treatment, to promote the use of the technology in Portugal, and to increase the number of TAVI and mitral procedures thanks to the efforts of the Initiative seems promising and the perspectives to duplicate the success of the other participant countries realistic.

-Before fully immersing into the Valve for Life Initiative, Portugal committed to provide a multi-dimensional GAP analysis outlining the current situation around TAVI procedures in Portugal and the reasons behind the current low use of TAVI.
+Before fully immersing into the Valve for Life Initiative, Portugal committed to providing a multi-dimensional GAP analysis outlining the current situation around TAVI procedures in Portugal and the reasons behind the current low use of TAVI.

 Valve for Life Portugal's main goal was set to raise the number of TAVI from 40 in January 2017, achieving 120 percutaneous valvular procedures per million habitants in 5 years (by the end of 2021).

 For that, strategic objectives and actions were grouped as follow: